The Challenge – Fairfield County has one of the largest opportunity gaps in the nation.

-- Low-income students are six times more likely to drop out of high school and fewer than one third of them will enroll in college.
+- Under-served students are six times more likely to drop out of high school and fewer than one third of them will enroll in college.

-- In 2016, 100% of Horizons seniors graduated from high school and 95% went on to college or post-secondary education.
+- In 2022, 100% of Horizons seniors graduated from high school and 96% were enrolled in college in the fall.

 This lack of educational attainment has a profound impact on these students’ career trajectories and lifetime earnings.
 Horizons is changing the odds for our students by providing them with the resources and opportunities they need to succeed in school, college and career.